 -

-After completing the steps, you can test the new power plans to see if you notice improvements in performance when working with demanding workloads on your high-end computer.
+Once you complete the steps, restart the computer, and then you can test the new power plans to see if you notice improvements in performance when working with demanding workloads on your high-end computer.